ylaboratory/flambe/README.md

-> [Into the Single Cell Multiverse: an End-to-End Dataset for Procedural Knowledge Extraction in Biomedical Texts.](https://openreview.net/forum?id=6iRH9SITva) Dannenfelser R, Zhong J, Zhang R, Yao V. NeurIPS 2024 Datasets and Benchmarks Spotlight.
+> [Into the Single Cell Multiverse: an End-to-End Dataset for Procedural Knowledge Extraction in Biomedical Texts.](https://openreview.net/forum?id=6iRH9SITva) Dannenfelser R, Zhong J, Zhang R, Yao V. NeurIPS 2023 Datasets and Benchmarks Spotlight.

 ## Organization

-This repo is organized into several sections part of which is stored on [zenodo](https://zenodo.org/records/10050681).
+This repo is organized into several sections, part of which is stored on [zenodo](https://zenodo.org/records/10050681).

 - `data`: contains processed datasets for BioNLP tasks (on [zenodo](https://zenodo.org/records/10050681))
 - `src`: contains the code used to extract data from PMC, build BERT models, and all related tasks to assemble a collection of data for manual curation